-Dr. Ashinoff is double board certified by the American Board of Plastic Surgery and The American Board of Surgery, and he is a Fellow of the American College of Surgeons (FACS).
+Dr. Ashinoff is double board certified by the American Board of Plastic Surgery and The American Board of Surgery, and is a Fellow of the American College of Surgeons (FACS).

 Dr. Ashinoff earned a Bachelor of Arts degree in Computer Science at the University at Albany, graduating with honors and receiving the Presidential Award for Excellence in Research.
 He earned his medical degree at the SUNY Upstate Medical University in Syracuse, NY.
 Dr. Ashinoff was then chosen to continue his training in General Surgery at the renowned New York University and Bellevue Hospital program in Manhattan.
 While there, he spent an additional year conducting research in the Laboratory for Microvascular Research and Vascular Tissue Engineering.
-His work was featured at several national and international meetings, and was published in numerous medical journals.
+His work was featured at several national and international meetings and was published in numerous medical journals.